Afekst/Project-Euler/README.md

 # Project-Euler
-Solution for project euler problems written in C
+Solutions for project Euler problems written in C